cH6S9jnjE4/cH6S9jnjE4/README.md

 ## 🌐 Web Developer | Frontend Enthusiast

-Hey there! 👋 I'm Fabiano Schaefer, a web developer crafting user-friendly and visually appealing web applications.
+Hey there! 👋 I'm Fabiano, a web developer crafting user-friendly and visually appealing web applications.
 My journey in the digital world has been an exciting ride, and I'm always eager to take on new challenges and learn new technologies.

 ### 💼 What I Do: